What Is Gadolinium Deposition Disease (GDD)?

 Balance Issues46%

-Other Frequently Reported GDD Symptoms
+Other Frequently Reported Symptoms (185 participants with confirmed retention)

 Fatigue(Endocrine)